alphashuro/alphashuro/README.md

-My interests:
+Hey there

+I'm a software engineer, because I enjoy problem solving and I think tech is a good way to apply this to different aspects of human existence.

+While building software, I sometimes nerd-snipe myself with

+- figuring out how to express complex ideas in simple easy-to-understand ways
-- Information architecture: how to make solutions to complex things simpler, so they're easier to understand and build
+- using the type-system to make bad/wrong code harder and good/correct code easier to read and write
-- Mental models and metacognition: how to use the brain well, how to think efficiently, how to transfer thoughts and ideas to other humans, and how to transfer skills to other humans
+- building a deep understanding of the things I'm building, and who I'm building it for

+Outside of software engineering, I'm also interested in:

-- Cognitive science: how "thinking" works and how to simulate/re-create it
+- Cognitive science: how "thinking" works, and how to apply the brain more effectively
-- Practical philosophy
+- Practical philosophy: raison d'être?
-- PC games (Factorio, ...)
+- PC games (Factorio, StarCraft 2, DOTA 2...)

+My favourity quotes:

-Fun fact: Some day in the future, someone will have the very last thought/memory of you for the very last time...
+- Some day in the future, someone will have the very last thought/memory of you, for the very last time...